WIFORCE/starter-kit-lsaai-mock/DSC-Setup.md

   ```

 ## TODO

+1. Instead on relying on ~~localhost and the host.docker.internal mapping~~ `network_mode: "host"`, we could instead define the networks with static IPs, see that [Stack Overflow example](https://stackoverflow.com/questions/39493490/provide-static-ip-to-docker-containers-via-docker-compose)

 1. Instead on relying on localhost and the host.docker.internal mapping, we could instead define the networks with static IPs, see that [Stack Overflow example](https://stackoverflow.com/questions/39493490/provide-static-ip-to-docker-containers-via-docker-compose)